riuzzoda/QuickNatRepository/README.md

 ## Overview

-This `Repository` utility class is designed to simplify database CRUD operations for any Java entity annotated with Javax Persistence API.
+This Java project introduces a versatile Repository<T> class designed to simplify database CRUD operations for any Java entity annotated with Javax Persistence API.
 It provides standardized methods to insert, update, delete, and read objects from a MySQL database.
-The aim is to reduce the necessary boilerplate code and centralize database access logic into a single base class.

 ## Features